 People graciously shared their expertise.
 Were they looking for clients?
 Sure.
 But they also disseminated information that I was able to put to use in my writing and marketing.

 Lately, however, I’ve all but ignored LinkedIn except when I write a new post or use LinkedIn’s publishing platform.

 My focus is instead on my Facebook page and Twitter, and to a lesser degree Pinterest and Google+.
 So writing this post is helping me to recall why LinkedIn is an important part of a writer’s marketing platform (including mine).
 And if you’re a nonfiction writer/editor/bookcoach/designer, LinkedIn is where you’ll most likely to find clients.

 Four Facts About LinkedIn You Need to Know

-- I recently wrote about the importance of having a Goodreads account.
-After all, there are 20 million readers on that platform.
-When I review the demographics for LinkedIn, I realize that considering the education of most users and their average salary ($50,000), most of these users are probably avid readers as well.
+- When I review the demographics for LinkedIn, I realize that considering the education of most users and their average salary ($50,000), most of these users are probably avid readers as well.

 Sixty-one percent of LinkedIn users live outside of the U.S.